 The emerging environmental complexities require project teams to consider using hybrid delivery methodologies instead of traditional uniform frameworks.
-Due to this diverse approach, projects might come across as linear at a high-level, but they might demonstrate agility or LEAN traits such as continuous improvement or process value mapping when zoomed-in particular areas or phases.
+Due to this diverse approach, projects might come across as linear at a high level, but they might demonstrate agility or LEAN traits such as continuous improvement or process value mapping when zoomed-in in particular areas or phases.

 I argue that there are four main types of delivery frameworks suitable for any project or programme, which include a linear, predictable delivery model, one which focuses on agility and spontaneity, one which focuses on reducing loss, and one suite of strategic tools concentrated on defining the future state and then setting up the steps to transition to it.

 I also argue that it is essential to pick the right tools and invest the right amount of effort selectively; otherwise, one may lose the ability to build sustainable competitive advantages or even deliver on time and within the budget.